dev-build-deploy/commit-me/README.md

         with:
           token: ${{ github.token }}
           update-labels: true  # OPTIONAL; manages labels on your Pull Request, defaults to `true`
+          include-commits: true  # OPTIONAL; includes commits associated with your Pull Request
 ```

 This will result in output similar to: